Jasperspyke/Adisa-Encoding-Project/README.md

 may hint at the brain encoding natural images differently from manmade ones.

-\#\#Hypothesis: Our hypothesis is that the similarity between social cognition brain networks and resting state (default mode network) is higher than the similarity between other conditions in the HCP dataset and resting state.
+# Implications/conclusions

-\#Implications/conclusions
+### Conclusions The dissimilarity appeared to be uniform throughout all

-\#\#Conclusions The dissimilarity appeared to be uniform throughout all the layers.
+the layers.
 For certain layers, such as V1 and V2, there was no detectible difference in dissimilarity across categories.
 However, for the LatOcc and V4 cortices, there was a measurable effect size